mjordan/introduction_to_relational_databases/README.md

   * Department [Do we need department here and in Courses?]
   * Email address

+We can then use this list as a basis for rough ER diagram, which provides us with an opportunity to think about the relationships between the entities using a more formalized approach:

 ![Rough ER diagram with notes](assets/classes_modelling_example.jpg)

+Using the modifications made to our

 ## Normalization